vianpl/qemu-kvm-dev-env/README.md

 QEMU/KVM Development Tools
 --------------------------

-This repo contains a few helper scripts that make use of nested virtualization to simplify experimentation with Linux and QEMU's virtualization interfaces.
+This repository contains a few helper scripts that make use of nested virtualization to simplify experimentation with Linux and QEMU's virtualization interfaces.
 Once configured, as detailed in `config.sh`, it allows launching a development kernel using the system's QEMU.
 Within that virtual machine, an initrd containing the development QEMU binary is loaded, and ultimately a test operating system is booted using the development QEMU binary.
 This allows to quickly test new virtualization interfaces, without having to go through the hassle of installing new kernels on real systems.
 For more information see the